-Fresh out of engineering school and excited to begin my new job, I enthusiastically began work on test equipment design for a digital fuel control.
+Fresh out of engineering school and excited to begin my new job, I enthusiastically started work on test equipment design for a digital fuel-control.
 One of the more memorable experiences was working with the technician assigned to our team.
 He was (is?) a true craftsman.
-The circuit breadboards he built to our designs were always laid out in a neat, logical and efficient manner.
+He built the circuit-boards we designed in a neat, logical, and efficient manner.
 To my eye, they were beautiful.

-It’s a major project and together Barry and I chose the decking materials and discussed how the project should proceed.
+It’s a significant project, and together Barry and I chose the decking materials and discussed how the project should proceed.
 He and I talked with the lumber store assistant about the options available to us for the design we had in mind.
-Both Barry and the clerk left the decisions all to me and only answered my questions without inserting too much opinion.
+Both Barry and the clerk left the decisions all to me.
+They only answered my questions without inserting too much opinion.
 I saw Barry’s eyes light up as I chose the best materials for the job—they were also the most expensive, of course!
 He also appreciated how he got no push back from me when he explained that we might need some additional lumber for the framing and some cement for a new stair footing.
-He grew to understand that I wanted the job done right, not quickly or with corners cut to foolishly save expense.
-He was apparently not used to working with someone who understood the mechanics of his craft and the need for structural integrity.
+He grew to understand that I wanted the job done right, not quickly, or with corners cut to save expense foolishly.
+He was not used to working with someone who understood his craft’s mechanics and the need for structural integrity.

 It’s All About Quality: